One thing that I notice a lot when I am interacting in the online Amazon seller’s community, is questions and confusion about labeling for Amazon FBA.

 I aim to send FBA items in perfect condition that are well prepped.
 So if someone buys from my Buy Box, I do not want them getting the item from another seller who doesn’t put in the extra bit of effort.
 Last month I had only 2 returns for $10,000 in sales and they were both for reasons of ‘found it cheaper elsewhere’.
 I can accept that.
 I also do not want my buyer to get a potentially counterfeit item from another seller.
 Many people had their accounts suspended last year for selling counterfeit Disney items (think Frozen Elsa dolls!) even though they sent in legitimate purchases.
 The big downfall of co-mingling your inventory!

-So if I have hopefully convinced you to not use stickerless co-mingling then yes, you must label your items.
+So if I have hopefully convinced you to not use stickerless co-mingling then yes, you must label your items (or get Amazon to print them for 20 cents each).
 You will need the following items to accomplish this:

 - A way to print your labels